 $8.3 billion dollars wasted in healthcare every year due to outdated communication technologies and delays in patient discharge.

-That’s the latest figure from a Ponemon Institute study released earlier this month.
+That’s the latest figure from a Ponemon Institute study released

 This amount comes as no surprise to us.
 We’ve seen study after study calculating the inefficiencies of communication and poor care coordination, which ultimately costs healthcare billions of dollars annually, from such sources as the Institute of Medicine, Institute for Healthcare Improvement, and other organizations.
 Yet, healthcare providers and IT professionals have maintained the status quo in communication for a few reasons.